Passeriformes / Laniidae / Lanius

 Behavior & Ecology

-Migratory species.
+Migratory.
 Diet consists of large insects, small birds, rodents, and lizards.
-Like other shrikes, it hunts from prominent perches and impales prey items on thorns or barbed wire to create a larder.
-No vocalization details provided.
+Hunts from prominent perches.
+Impales corpses on thorns or barbed wire as a larder.

 Source: Wikipedia · CC BY-SA 3.0